WagnerAthayde/suspectminer/README.md

 Simple tool to collect and process information of interest.

-It uses Javascript to exchange information between client (any site embended with the Javascript library, mining.js) and server.
+It uses Javascript to exchange information between client (any site with the mining.js Javascript library embedded) and server

 For more information regarding the Javascript library please visit: https://github.com/WagnerAthayde/testingsite